docksal/docksal/docs/content/stack/config.md

 Tells `vhost-proxy` service which cert to use for the project.
 Certs are expected in `$HOME/.docksal/certs`.
 Project's `VIRTUAL_HOST` setting should match the certificate name.

-E.g. for `VIRTUAL_HOST=example.com`, the following cert files must be present on the host:
+For `VIRTUAL_HOST=example.com`, the following cert files must be present on the host:

 ```bash
 $HOME/.docksal/certs/example.com.crt